akshayparihardev/Thought-of-the-Day/README.md

 ### 💬 Today's Insight:
 ```
-> **Your most unhappy customers are your greatest source of learning.** ❤️ - Bill Gates
+> What lies behind us and what lies before us are tiny matters compared to what lies within us. ❤️ - Ralph Waldo Emerson
 ```

 ---